 You can technically enable it on any FreeSync screen by downloading Nvidia’s latest driver update, but because everything’s being done at a software level, the variable refresh rate experience you end up getting is highly dependant on the monitor in question.
 Some monitors can handle it without issue, but others can be disastrous, showing signs of blanking, pulsing, flickering and other nasty-looking artefacts when playing games.
 Indeed, out of the 500 or so monitors Nvidia have tested so far, at least 200 have fallen victim to these types of image quality issues.

 As a result, Nvidia have created their own certified list of official ‘G-Sync Compatible’ monitors (with a big ‘C’), which they say offer the best variable refresh rate experience out of all the G-Sync compatible (with a small ‘c’) FreeSync monitors they’ve tested.
-For more information on which monitors made the cut, head on over to our complete list of every G-Sync Compatible monitor confirmed so far.
+For more information on which monitors made the cut, head on over to our complete G-Sync Compatible monitors list.

 However, since it’s pretty much piggy-backing off the monitor’s FreeSync capabilities, all G-Sync compatible monitors will still only operate in the same variable refresh rate range as their original FreeSync one.
 This means you won’t get the benefit of Nvidia’s 1fps threshold, nor do you get any of the other G-Sync benefits mentioned above either.
 All it’s really doing is letting you take advantage of the monitor’s variable refresh rate capabilities without having an AMD graphics card at your disposal.